Water stories from around the world

 This celebration at the new, working water pump was the result!

-The conflict in northern Ethiopia has now spread beyond Tigray, and telecommunications are down in the region, meaning that we can’t safely communicate with his community at the moment.
+The conflict in northern Ethiopia has now spread beyond Tigray, and telecommunications are down in the region, meaning that we can’t safely communicate with communites in Afar at the moment.

 The continued conflict means that we have had to adapt our plans to install a water pump in Abdella’s community.
 Our expert partners in Ethiopia have repurposed some funds to give practical support families who have had to flee the fighting.